All Episodes

 Now, their future son-in-law, who is in Buckeye, says every time this happens, you can see the floor of the desert light up.

-And he says usually there is helicopter traffic around.
+And he says, usually there is helicopter traffic around.

-I don't agree with that.
+don't agree with that.

 Okay.

-Where did the flares come from?
+I said, well, okay, where did the flares come from?

 Your response was the Arizona National Guard, correct?

-No, you have the newspaper, Richard.
+No, you have a newspaper, Richard.

 Okay, gentlemen, hold it.